 AJATT’s developer, who goes by the name Khatzumoto, had a loyal following.
-He didn’t make any money off of them, at first.
+He didn’t make any money off of his followers, at first.
 He didn’t teach Japanese, but gave advice for how to learn.
 All his advice was free.

 But then things got shady

 Then he started selling an expensive service called SilverSpoon-Neutrino, with the promise of fluency in a year and a half or your money back.
-The service underwhelmed his customers, and when they asked for refunds, a year and a half after the program premiered, Khatzumoto failed to refund their money and he disappeared.
+SilverSpoon-Neutrino was supposed to have insider secrets, but it seems that the secrets didn’t amount to much, because the language learning method was already laid out in full on the blog, and there were no great secrets to share.
+When his underwhelmed customers, asked for refunds, a year and a half after the program premiered, Khatzumoto failed to refund their money and he disappeared from the interwebs.
 He is rumored to live somewhere in Japan.

 This is a scandal!

-You can learn from his old, good content even though he went astray later.
+You can learn from his old, good content.

 His posts are very motivating.
 If you feel like giving up learning a foreign language, read his blog.
 If you have doubts about immersion, and you think grammar drills are a better use of your time, read the blog.
 Most of the posts are applicable to learning any language, so even if you don’t aim to learn Japanese, read the blog.